eventbrite/javascript/react/README.md

 However, you may need to control the layout/positioning of a child component within a parent component.
 If so, wrap the child component in a `<div>` or `<span>` that the parent _does_ control, and add the positioning styling to that wrapper node.

 In the limited cases where the wrapper node solution doesn't work, the child component can expose a `__containerClassName` prop, which the parent can specify to add layout-based CSS class(es) to.
-The prop begins with dunder (`__`) to indicate that it is an exceptional case, so that in can easily be spotted in code review.
+The prop begins with dunder (`__`) to indicate that it is an exceptional case, so that it can easily be spotted in code review.

 ```js
 // good (parent uses wrapper `<div>` to position child)